noejon/noejon.com/src/content/future-posts/the-software-developer-interview-conundrum-part-2.md

 Noj: Going back to our unicorns.
 What does a unicorn look like?

 Jon: Like a horse!
 They are more common and can do a pretty good job!
 Now, let's stop comparing people to horses, shall we?

-Is the human being I am interacting with someone I would want to spend most of my days with?
+What I am looking for: is the human being I am interacting with someone I would want to spend most of my days with?
 Are they cultural and team fit?
 Are they technical enough for the position?

 ### Bringing the human to the mix

 Noj: But Jon, how can you assess someone on those criteria within 10 days?

 Jon: Good question.
 Let's start with the behavioural interview.
+It is the first interview in my process.
 This is an aspect of my current process that needs an upgrade.
 I tend to do the usual questions: "Tell me a time when..." and so on.
-While those questions bring value and help understand the interviewee, I start to like them less and less.
+While those questions bring value and help understand interviewees, I start to like them less and less.

 Noj: Why is that?

 Jon: Well, first of all, there might not be a time when...
-In that case the candidate will have to make something up on the spot.
+In that case candidates will have to make something up on the spot.
 Or, if they are like me they "prepare".
 I have a set of answers to potential behavioural questions.
 Not for all, but I have it mostly covered.
 But preparing and reviewing those for an interview is taking time.
+It's just another hidden homework one has to do.

 Noj: Is that not expected?
 It's a standard in the interview process?